-While not an inflatable kayak, this thing is nifty as they come: first, you can fold it and unfold it like an origami.
+While not an inflatable kayak, the Oru Bay kayak is as nifty as they come: first, you can fold it and unfold it like an origami.
 And guess what?
-There’s no carrying case, per se, other than the neat fact that the when you fold the Oru Bay+ up, it itself becomes a carrying case.
+There’s no carrying case, per se, other than the neat fact that the when you fold the Oru Bay+ Kayak up, it itself becomes a carrying case.

-Does The Oru Bay Kayak Feel Good To Get In?
+Does The Oru Bay Kayak Feel Good To Ride In?

 Even though the cockpit can be deemed as as tight fit, it is very important to also know that in no way does it feel uncomfortable thanks to its high back seat.

 Looks like this original Kickstarter project is a win win for everyone!
-Check out more details here!
+Check out more details here at Amazon!

 For fun, check out Big Sur in an Oru Bay Kayak, and get one for yourself: